wp-plugins/delicious-plus/readme.txt

 == History ==

+* 1.2.1: Bump the Wordpress version and get rid of some legacy mentions of "del.icio.us".
 * 1.2: Update for the annoyingly backwards-incompatible nature of the new delicious.com design and v2 feeds api.
 * 1.1: Allow multiple instances of the widget.